List of alien races in DC Comics: Tchk-Tchkii

 The Tchk-Tchkii are a parasitic insectoid beetle-like race on the verge of extinction.
-Basically because of their yellow armor, they are responsible for the extermination of various Green Lantern Corps members from a few Space Sectors including Abin Sur.

-Tebans
+Green Lantern enemy Legion is a gestalt Tchk-Tchkii.

 Technis

 The Technis are a technologically savvy race who transformed Cyborg of the Teen Titans into Cyberion.

 Technosapiens

 The Technosapiens are a cybernetic parasite race which infects many different alien races.

 Teiresiae

 The Teiresiae are a race of shapeshifters who inhabit a land called Mother-Time.

 Tellurians

-The Tellurians of Telluria are blue-skinned Klingon-like aliens with red gems in their foreheads.
-The gems in their foreheads enable them to fire mind bolts.
+The Tellurians of Telluria are blue-skinned Klingon-like aliens with red gems in their foreheads that enable them to fire mental bolts.
 They are technologically advanced and are represented by the brothers Farlund and Karmault.

 Terrorforms

 The Terrorforms are a highly evolved telepathically synchronized race of beings who grant lower races superpowers.

 Thanagarians

 The Thanagarians of Thanagar are an ancient humanoid star empire orbiting the star Polaris.
-The Thanagarian Empire has contracted greatly since the days of the height of its power, but their descendants' many subject races still reside on the imperial homeworld.
-Gravity-defying wing harnesses made of an exotic material known as "Nth Metal" allow the Thanagarian elite, military and law enforcement to experience a unique form of powered flight.
+The Thanagarian empire has contracted greatly since the days of the height of its power, but their descendants' many subject races still reside on the imperial homeworld.
+Gravity-defying wing harnesses made of Nth Metal allow the Thanagarian elite, military and law enforcement to achieve powered flight.
 The Katar Hol version of Hawkman, Hawkgirl, Golden Eagle, and Fel Andar are known Thanagarians.